DarrenAbramson/CitationNeeded/README.md

 `java Main "WikipediaXML_Compressed.bz2"`

-At first commit, this should give you three numbers:
+At the command line, this should give you three numbers:

 1. Number of pages in the XML dump with a `{{citation needed}}` tag.